 The standard error has similar physical units as the estimator; hence, the absolute precision is the same physical units as the estimation target.

 - Relative precision is always unit-free and expressed as a percentage.

 The following points should be considered carefully in hypothesis testing:

 - Different sample results in each interval don’t match with each other.
-They have different values, hence, each sample shows different results.
+They have different values; hence, each sample shows different results.

 - The possibility of biased sampling should be taken into account.

-- Consider the trials being independent.
+- Consider the trials to be independent.